 As the situation continues to evolve quickly, business services are constantly changing.
-Join the KV Chamber's Facebook Group Kennebec Valley Restaurant & Business Support during COVID-19 for the latest updates from local businesses.
-Please check with businesses to confirm these details.
+Join the KV Chamber's Facebook Group, Kennebec Valley Restaurant & Business Support During COVID-19, for the latest updates from local businesses.
+Please check with the businesses to confirm these details.

 Resources & Updates

 Newsroom | The Plan to Restart Maine's Economy

 Updates | Resources for Workers and Businesses | Rapid Response Program | Unemployment Programs | Pandemic Unemployment Assistance

 Maine Department of Economic & Community Development

 COVID-19 Prevention Checklists for Businesses | Maine Resource Compass for COVID-19 | Submit Suggestions for Re-Opening Maine's Economy

 U.S. Chamber of Commerce

 Employer Resources | Customizable Poster | Coronavirus Emergency Loans: Small Business Guide and Checklist